gigafied/minion/getting_started.md

 - <code>-p</code> The path to your class definitions.
 - <code>-o</code> This specifies the file you want MinionJS to write the minified contents to.
 - <code>-i</code> Whether or not to include MinionJS in the minified js file.
-Don't pass this if you want to include Minion separately
+Don't pass this if you want to include MinionJS separately

 The build tool is a major focus right now, soon we will have an option to run it with a config.json, making it easier on you :)